aorinevo/weepub/README.md

 ## Use Case

-One use case involves consumers of libraries that want to opt-in as-is but optimize the install step.
+Although not advised, there are some use cases for adding a different version of a library to your project.
+Here are a couple:
+  - to decrease install time
+  - to replace a places where a minified file is already being used in the project

+## Notes

+There are some things to consider when opting-in to using different versions of a library:
+  - increased difficulty in debugging errors when minified
+  - treeshaking is not possible when minified

 ## Example

-- Create folder structure:
+- Create folders:
-For each different environment, create a separate directory with a package.json file.
+For each different version of the library, create a separate directory with a package.json file.
 It's likely that the directory already exists and contains the file you want to publish as a separate npm module.
 If that's the case, simply add a package.json file to the directory.
 ```
 redux/
 ...cjs/package.json